Team building in the classroom: Which tools really work – from elementary school to secondary education

 Deep Zoom Challenge

-The Deep Zoom Challenge is for groups looking for a real mental challenge.
-The game works with focus, detail perception and collaborative problem-solving – and challenges the group to solve a task where every perspective counts.
+The Deep Zoom Challenge is for groups seeking a real mental challenge.
+The game works with focus, detail perception, and joint problem-solving – encouraging the group to solve a task where every viewpoint counts.

 Cognitively demanding – ideal for older students